TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

 2\.
 Collection of personal information

-HP collects, exports, and uses personal information to better serve you and personalize your experience and interaction with HP.
+HP collects, exports, and uses personal information to manage your relationship with HP and better serve you by personalizing your experience and interaction with HP.
 Such collection is done with appropriate notice and consent, along with required filings with data protection authorities, where required.

-HP may collect personal information from you to complete various transactions, such as:
+HP may collect personal information from you in connection with

 *   product or service orders, activations, and registrations
-*   profile creation and user verification
+*   profile creation and user verification for online services
-*   information requests
+*   information requests or complaints
-*   marketing or support subscriptions
+*   marketing, newsletter or support subscriptions
 *   contest entries or survey participation
 *   instant credit applications
 *   job applications
+*   event registration
+*   visits or browsing on HP websites

 The types of personal information you provide to us may include:

-*   contact information, such as name, address, telephone number, and email address
+*   personal and business contact information, such as name, address, telephone number, and email address
+*   in some cases, your business contact data may be provided to HP by a designated entity within your business or enterprise (such as a member of your IT department)
 *   financial information, such as your credit/debit card number or other billing information
 *   government issued identification number and salary
-*   other unique information such as user IDs and passwords, product and service preferences, contact preferences, educational and employment background, and job interest data
+*   other unique information such as user IDs and passwords, product functionality, product and service preferences, contact preferences, educational and employment background, and job interest data
-*   in some cases, your business contact data may be provided to HP by a designated entity within your business or enterprise (such as a member of your IT department)
+*   geo-location data such as your IP address or physical location when you request location based services

 If you apply for instant credit, we may ask you to provide additional personal information such as salary, government issued identification number, banking/financial account information, and other information to authenticate you and verify credit worthiness.
 This information will be used by our financial services providers in determining whether to extend you credit and how much to extend.

-If you choose to use a "tell-a-friend" or a similar referral program on our site, we will ask you for your friend's e-mail address, social media handle, phone number, or other contact information to send your friend an invitation to participate in the program.
+If you choose to use a “tell-a-friend” or a similar referral program on our site, we will ask you for your friend’s e-mail address, social media handle, phone number, or other contact information to send your friend an invitation to participate in the program.